 ✅ Ditch the paper towels

-I know your Bubbe probably stacker her latkes onto paper towels to drain the oil, but this leaves your pancakes sitting on oil trapping in steam.
+Your Bubbe probably stacked her latkes onto paper towels to drain the oil, but this actually leaves your pancakes sitting on oil trapping in steam.
 In other words, it will ruin the amazing crispy finish that makes us love latkes!
 Instead, line your counter with paper towels and place metal cooling racks over them.
 Transfer your latkes to the wire racks – the oil will drip down and the latkes will stay crunchy.

 ✅ Don’t over squeeze your potatoes